 I pray we might be mentors to our friends and not hindrances in their marriages.
 What a different culture we would have if couples would fight and work hard in their marriages.
-Kids would see stable, family units instead of current chaos in culture.
+Kids would see stable, family units instead of the current chaos in culture.

-My we be that friend who welcomes late night calls because we are such great listeners.
+Let us be that friend who welcomes late night calls because we are such great listeners.
 We might not have the words to respond back with, but the wisdom to direct to God’s truth and help our struggling friend.